Spread of Islam in Indonesia: Central and eastern Java

-Witnessing such situation, Sunan Bonang created a similar event.
-He entered the center of Bhairawa Tantra in Kediri.
-As formerly the center of the Bhairawa Tantra, no wonder that the slogan of the City of Kediri now is Canda Bhirawa.
-During his Dha'wah in Kediri, Sunan Bonang stayed in the west of the river, in the village of Singkal Nganjuk.
-There he held a similar ceremony, made the similar circle, but all of the participants were all males, in the center of the circle there is the food, and then they pray together.
-This is called the Kenduri Tradition (festivity tradition) or Slametan.
-Developed from village to village to match the ceremony of malima (Panchamakara).
-Therefore, Sunan Bonang was also known as Sunan Wadat Cakrawati, as the leader or imam of Chakra Iswara (Cakreswara).

-Therefore, in rural areas, people can be considered a Muslim if he's already stated the Islamic creed, circumcised, and Slametan.
-So malima was originally not Maling (thievery), Maen (gambling), Madon (adultery), Madat (consuming opium), and Mendem (drunk), but the five elements of Panchamakara.
-Islam was then growing even faster because the people do not want their children get victimized as in Bhairawa Tantra.
-Then, they prefer to join Slametan with the aim of "slamet" (safety).
-This is the way of Walisongo spreads Islam without violence.

-In conclusion, about 800 years Islam entered the archipelago, since the year 674 until Walisongo era in 1470, but has yet to be accepted by society en masse.
-It was then after the era of Walisongo, Islam developed so widespread in the archipelago.
-And until now, the teaching Walisongo is still run by the majority of Indonesian Muslims.

 Western Java

 Pires' Suma Oriental reports that Sundanese-speaking West Java was not Muslim in his day, and was indeed hostile to Islam.
 A Muslim conquest of the area occurred later in the 16th century.
 In the early 16th century, the Central and East Java (home of the Javanese) were still claimed by the Hindu-Buddhist king living in the interior of East Java at Daha (Kediri).
 The north coast was, however, Muslim as far as Surabaya and was often at war with the interior.
 Of these coastal Muslim lords, some were Javanese who had adopted Islam, and others were not originally Javanese but Muslim traders settling along established trading routes including Chinese, Indians, Arabs and Malays.
 According to Piers, these settlers and their descendants so admired Javanese Hindu-Buddhist culture that they emulate its style and were thus themselves becoming Javanese.

 In his study of the Banten Sultanate, Martin van Bruinessen focuses on the link between mystics and royalty, contrasting that Islamisation process with the one which prevailed elsewhere in Java: